brocade/pysdn/CONTRIBUTE.md

 1. Once all your changes are pushed you are ready to do a pull request
 1. Open your browser and go to your fork of the project (not the original), find your feature branch and do a compare and pull request
 1. If the pull request is able to be merged automatically then go ahead and create the pull request
-1. IF the pull request cannot be merged automatically then see 'How do I rebase?' below and then come back here and try again.
+1. If the pull request cannot be merged automatically then see 'How do I rebase?' below and then come back here and try again.

 ## How do I rebase?